-The states in $\Xi$ represents how $[g]_k$ and $[g]_{k+1}$ are attached to each other.
+The states in $\Xi$ represent how $[g]_k$ and $[g]_{k+1}$ are attached to each other.
 It turns out that every $[g]_k$ contains at most two fundamental domains and the domains from $[g]_{k+1}$ are glued to the ones from $[g]_k$ across one, two or three sides, see Figure~\ref{fig:configs}.
 We endow this geometrical configuration with some additional data to obtain a Markov chain generating thickened paths; in particular, the data records the generators needed to carry out the gluing.
-We then prove that thickened paths from $\R$ to $g\R$ with $|g|=n$ are in one-to-one correspondence with admissible sequences of length $n$ in this Markov coding starting in $\Xi_S$ and ending in $\Xi_F$.
+Then we define a transition matrix $\Pi$ and subsets $\Xi_S$ and $\Xi_F$ of $\Xi$ and prove that thickened paths from $\R$ to $g\R$ with $|g|=n$ are in one-to-one correspondence with admissible sequences of length $n$ starting in $\Xi_S$ and ending in $\Xi_F$.
+The required reversiblity or self-inverse symmetry condition follows since inverting a thickened path yields a thickened path and the coding preserves this symmetry.

-The reversiblity or self-inverse symmetry property of the coding can be expressed as follows.
-We introduce two maps $\g,\u\colon \Xi\to G$, closely related to the attaching maps between $[g]_k$ and $[g]_{k+1}$, see Section~\ref{sec:g-and-u}.
-These maps satisfy relations given by Lemma~\ref{lem:g-and-u}.
-Follwing~\cite{Buf-Annals} we then construct Markov operators $P$ and $U$ on $L^1(X\times\Xi)$ which as a consequence of these relations satisfy $P^*=UPU$ and $U^*=U^{-1}=U$.
-Hence we can apply the Alternierende Verfahren method similar to~\cite{Buf-Annals}.
-The reason for the symmetry condition is that inverting a thickened path yields a thickened path and our coding preserves this symmetry.
+In terms of the associated Markov operators, this symmetry property can be expressed as follows.
+We introduce two maps $\g,\u\colon \Xi\to G$, closely related to the attaching maps between $[g]_k$ and $[g]_{k+1}$, see Section~\ref{sec:sph-avg}.
+These maps satisfy certain relations, see Lemma~\ref{lem:g-and-u}.
+Following~\cite{Buf-Annals} we then construct Markov operators $P$ and $U$ on $L^1(X\times\Xi)$, which as a consequence of these relations satisfy $P^*=UPU$ and $U^*=U^{-1}=U$.
+Then we can apply the Alternierende Verfahren method in a manner similar to~\cite{Buf-Annals}.